nextmv-io/nextpipe/README.md

 # nextpipe

-Framework for Decision Pipeline modeling and execution
+Framework for Decision Pipeline modeling and execution.

+## Examples

+You can find examples of how to use `nextpipe` in the [examples](./examples) directory.